xylous/grzegorz/README.md

 you keep messing up your `ou`s and `u`s in French.

 Enter: minimal pairs - pairs of words that differ by only *one* sound.
-Think: bit - pit (english), rue - roux (french) etc. When you test yourself, you're given the pronunciation of a word and then you have to check if you've got it right.
+Think: bit - pit (english), rue - roux (french) etc. Or, more abstractly, when you test yourself, a sound is played and then you have to choose between two very similarly spelled words.
 After a few tests, your ability to *know* what sound you heard increases, even outside of said tests.

 ## Getting started